Halium/docs/Porting.md

 ### Put parts together

-Now you need to put all the parts for your device togheter, and since our tree is based on Cyanogenmod you can use the device files they provide.
+Now you need to put all the parts for your device together, and since our tree is based on Cyanogenmod you can use the device files they provide.

 Parts that is needed:
 - device